Sladey01/snykapps/README.md

 ```

-28 (press ctrl-c to stop the application)
+28 (press ctrl-c to stop the application) (you can run a snyk code test if you want!)
 ```
 cd ..
 ```